Brianlucca/Management-Calendar/README.md

 ⏳ Pomodoro Timer: Stay focused and boost productivity with an integrated Pomodoro timer to manage work sessions efficiently.

-Management Calendar is built with a focus on simplicity, clarity, and usability, ensuring users can stay productive without being overwhelmed by complex features.
+Management Calendar is built with a focus on simplicity, clarity, and usability, ensuring users can stay productive without being overwhelmed by complex features